 - Personal items People with cognitive impairment and their care partners are encouraged to bring in to hospital reminders (photos, objects) of home.
-Explain in the admission process if there will be infection control issues at discharge (regarding the removal or disposal of these items) - Reassure patients and carers that COVID-19 vaccines are readily available, safe and reduce the risk of severe illness and death.
-Encourage patients and carers to discuss vacination options with their GP. - Health care professionals and visitors should wear PPE, employ social distancing and remain apart from COVID-19 infected patients as much as possible - Telehealth capability should be established for virtual assessment, monitoring or interaction with care partners/care partners to minimise the use of PPE interactions with patients, and to increase comforting interactions.
+Explain in the admission process if there will be infection control issues at discharge (regarding the removal or disposal of these items) - Health care professionals and visitors should wear PPE, employ social distancing and remain apart from COVID-19 infected patients as much as possible - Telehealth capability should be established for virtual assessment, monitoring or interaction with care partners/care partners to minimise the use of PPE interactions with patients, and to increase comforting interactions.
 This will not remove all in-person clinical interactions but may be able to substitute for some - Identified care partners/advocates would benefit from being able to visit and provide support where possible.
 Maintaining infection control with minimal restrictions may mean this is the one visitor making repeat visits - Designated wards for patients with cognitive impairment with and without COVID-19 will help reduce the challenge of maintaining infection controls - Awareness of escalation of risk for infection breaches should be monitored so that a severe breach will result in a considered, individually appropriate and safe response, rather than a reactive response (Figure 1) - An assessment of immediate risk of breaching health care professional PPE should precede any decision to use sedative medication or physical restraints.
 An emphasis on early preventative measures delivered in a safe clinical environment will ultimately minimise the potential for overusing restrictive practices [45]